fzsys/ansible-role-glusterfs/README.md

 This role is based on the original `glusterfs` role created by [geerlingguy](https://github.com/geerlingguy).
 Modifications have been made to extend functionality, update compatibility with newer distributions, and incorporate community feedback.

 ## Modifications Made
-- Changed deprecated 'include' module to the 'include_tasks'
+- Changed deprecated 'include' module to 'include_tasks'.
-- Updated gluster version fro m7 to 10 in the defaults file
+- Updated gluster version from 7 to 10 in the defaults file.

 ## Original Role
 You can find the original role by geerlingguy here: [geerlingguy/ansible-role-glusterfs](https://github.com/geerlingguy/ansible-role-glusterfs).